PLAIT-Project/AnonymizationTool/README.md

 ## Installation
 Install the package by using Github:
 > remotes::install_github("JonasSchulz-Marner/AnonymizationTool")
+Or just run the AnonymizationTool in R with following Command:
+> shiny::runGitHub("AnonymizationTool", "JonasSchulz-Marner", subdir = "R")

 ## Manual
 The full manual for physicians, doctors and scientists who have .fcs/.lmds for anonymization, is available here: update link